 So far, at least one person has died, and 56 became ill – 44 of which are in Hawaii – after ingesting OxyElite Pro and developing hepatitis.
-One person has also received a liver transplant, and many other people have been hospitalized and are waiting for liver transplants, after hepatitis destroyed their liver.
+One person has also received a liver transplant, and many other people have been hospitalized and are waiting for liver transplants after hepatitis destroyed their livers.

 USPLabs, manufacturers of Oxyelite Pro and other dietary supplements, stopped shipments of the drug after hepatitis infections in Hawaii were linked to consumption of the workout supplement.
 However, after the FDA sent a letter to the company threatening legal action, the manufacturer finally issued a drug recall.